 Some travel communities such as Couchsurfing and Workaway offer free accommodation for travelers.
 While Workaway requires you to work for your stay, Couchsurfing is a better option for a shorter visit.

-I usually use Couchsurfing often when I travel, and I’ve hosted several travelers at my home.
+I often use Couchsurfing when I travel, and I’ve hosted several travelers at my home.

 If you’re traveling to Copenhagen on a budget, why don’t you try and ask for hosting in Copenhagen?